vachan-maker/vachan-maker.github.io/content/posts/goat-counter/index.md

 All I just want to know is if people are visiting my site without sacrificing the privacy of my visitors and me.

-[GoatCounter](https://goatcounter.com) is the analytics tool I use on my site.
-It is free, open-source, privacy respecting and self-hostable.
+Meet [GoatCounter](https://goatcounter.com).
+It is a free, open-source, privacy respecting and self-hostable tool that I use on my site.
 It doesn't use cookies or store your ip-address.

-Martin Tournoij, the person behind GoatCounter specifically created it to track basic analytics.
+Martin Tournoij, the person behind GoatCounter specifically created it to track basic analytics on his personal website.

 GoatCounter can collect data on referer header, screen size and country.
 You are in full control, so if you don't want to record a specific information, you can turn it off.
 You can even decide on how long the collected data should be retained.
 {{<figure src = "goatcounter.png" caption = "GoatCounter's dashboard" alt = "Screenshot of the dashboard of goatcounter that displays graphs and information on how many people visited my website.">}}